christiianallen/Project2/README.md

 This a project named project2.

-It is for a code revier
+It is for a code review

 Epicodus

 Portfolio